RBC Bluesfest 2019 Volunteer Handbook

 Make sure you bring your photo ID over to Volunteer Village at least 15 minutes before each shift starts in order to sign in.
 And if you’re planning on seeing a free show on a day when you don’t have a shift, you’ll need to sign in at the Volunteer Check-In or at our Free Show satellite station first.

 During the hot days of summer, water is H2Oh-so-good for you.
-Stay hydrated throughout your shift by filling up your water bottle at one of our water refill stations on our festival grounds.
+Stay hydrated throughout your shift by filling up your water bottle at one of our water refill stations on our festival grounds, or inside of the museum.

 It’s not easy being green but it is important.
-Familiarize yourself with the RBC Bluesfest’s environmental policies & greening initiatives and help keep the festival clean by using compostable & recyclable options, and keeping trash to a minimum.
+Familiarize yourself with the RBC Bluesfest’s environmental policies & greening initiatives and help keep the festival clean by using compostable & recyclable options, and keeping trash to a minimum and placing it in the appropriate receptacles.

 THE MORE YOU KNOW